DericAugusto/ISN2022_ACL/sprint/backlogproduct.md

 ## background

-- elements in the background move with respect to the background reference
+- a static picture in the background
 - we will hear music while we are playing
 - different sound for different action